 While most brands take care to dilute those chemicals properly, there are still risks.
 Children, elderly residents, and those with poor health have the highest risk of encountering issues.

 With peppermint oil, those health problems are not a concern.
 This is an extremely eco-friendly and safe method of pest control.
-You’ll know what’s in your repellant, leaving the uncertainty and worry behind.
+You’ll know what’s in your repellent, leaving the uncertainty and worry behind.

 Sure, using peppermint oil to get rid of spiders can get a bit pricier than other options initially.
 But in the grander scheme of things, using it can be far cheaper than the alternatives.